Ola Mosafinn

 Only two compositions are known to have been written by Mosafinn, one of which is Gjætarlokketonar frå Voss.
 In 1887, his portrait was painted by Norwegian artist Lars Osa.
-In 1921, a memorial to Ola Mosafinn was erected in Voss.
+In 1921, a memorial to Ola Mosafinn was erected in Voss Municipality.
 The monument is made by Norwegian sculptor Nils Bergslien.
 A biography of Mosafinn was written by his former apprentice Arne Bjørndal and published in 1922.